 💡 Price checked November 2025 | Free shipping available

-Testing data shows the AC500 maintains stable 5,000W output at 80% continuous load.
-Runtime on base 2.8kWh capacity powers a refrigerator for 16 hours, window AC for 2.3 hours, or critical circuits (500W average) for 4.7 hours.
-Expand to 8.3kWh and you triple those runtimes.
-However, the lack of native 240V output eliminates well pumps and RV air conditioners unless you add a $400-600 step-up converter.
+Testing data shows the Apex 300 maintains stable output at high continuous load.
+Runtime on the 8.3kWh configuration powers a refrigerator for roughly two days, a window AC for 7+ hours, or critical circuits (500W average) for around 14 hours.
+Because it delivers native 120V/240V, it can also run 240V loads like well pumps and RV air conditioners directly—no step-up converter required.

 🥉 #3 – Anker SOLIX F3800 – Maximum Power Output Champion